 — AGNIESZKA HOLLAND

 MIKHAIL VARTANOV was blacklisted for his debut film, The Color of Land (1969), which portrayed his dissident friends, the genius Paradjanov (imprisoned in 1974) and the modernist Minas (assassinated in 1975).
-When Vartanov’s artistic freedom was restored 20 years later, he responded with Minas: A Requiem (1989) and Parajanov: The Last Spring (1992) – his masterpiece, which was admired by some of cinema’s most important luminaries, such as Francis Ford Coppola, Tonino Guerra and Martin Scorsese.
+When Vartanov’s artistic freedom was restored 20 years later, he responded with Minas: A Requiem (1989) and Parajanov: The Last Spring (1992) – his masterpiece, which was admired by many of cinema’s most important luminaries, such as Francis Ford Coppola, Tonino Guerra and Martin Scorsese.

 For bravely campaigning for the release of the imprisoned Parajanov, Vartanov (Михаил Вартанов, Միքայել Վարդանով) was fired from the Soviet Armenia’s sole film studio and deprived of his only source of income (since the film industry, like all others, was fully government funded and controlled).
 Parajanov reacted with a letter written to Vartanov from the prison, “You and your purity are colliding with circumstances and predators”.